AryanKapri88/Mental-Health-Tweet-Sentiment-Analysis/README.md

 ## Datasets

-he datasets used in this project are available in the `Datasets/` folder of this repository.
+The datasets used in this project are available in the `Datasets/` folder of this repository.

 `OCD Dataset`